relessawy/pam-kafka-workshop/auditing-events.md

 You should be able to see at every task change, a new event in the `jbpm-tasks-events`.
 Also, for every transaction commited for the process, you should see new events on the `jbpm-process-events`.

 By now, you have an event-driven process, that can be integrated within an event driven architecture, and furthermore, can be tracked and monitored in an asyncronous way by the usage of events.

+The complete project can be found at: https://github.com/kmacedovarela/cc-limit-approval-app